There are millions of different colors, variants and shapes of British flowers to be found…some of which you’ve probably never heard of!

 10 Most Popular British Flowers

-Roses have been a favourite British flower for many years.
+Roses have been a favorite British flower for many years.

 Yet despite this, they’ve only just regained their top status.